JackStylesXYZ/reactjs_tut/README.md

 ## React.createElement()

-In this example we'll use React and React DOM to manipulate the DOM to achieve the same output as example 1_Javascript.
+In this example we'll use React and React DOM to manipulate the DOM to achieve the same output as example Examples/1_Javascript.
 We'll have to include a couple of script tags within the head of our index.html file using a CDN -  this will expose the React object and ReactDOM object for us to use in our code.

+For the code please look at the folder `Examples/2_ReactCreateElement`

 ### pseudo code...
 ```